hemkay05/COVID-19-PROJECT/README.md

 The analysis is done using Nigeria Covid-19 report gotten from the internet, hence the originiality of the dataset is not ascertained.

 ## Dataset
-The dataset for this analysis is within the repo, inside the dataset folder named covid-19 dataset.
+The dataset for this analayzed project is within the repo, inside the dataset folder named covid-19 dataset.